jessepav/lacygoill-wiki-backup/tmux/tmux.md

 ##
 ## Why can't I use two single quotes to represent a single quote in a single-quoted string?

-Tmux interprets `''` as  the end of a string followed by the  beginning of a new one; and then it concatenates them.
+tmux interprets `''` as  the end of a string followed by the  beginning of a new one; and then it concatenates them.

     $ tmux source =(cat <<'EOF'